DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-16-adding-a-school-when-there-is-no-javascript-available.md

 ---
 title: Adding a school when there is no JavaScript available
-description: We added a no-JavaScript version of the add school flow, which we can progressively enhance
+description: We added a no-JavaScript version of the add school flow
 date: 2023-03-16
 tags:
   - locations